 Other areas of work, Bylaws, Communications, Voter Services, Membership, Event Planning, Advocacy, Programs will be delegated similarly, with the Board Member in charge convening a committee of interested members and setting an agenda.

-Kathleen Montgomery, Carol Proven, Cynthia Chambliss, Cathy Ring and Connie Gilman volunteered to serve on the strategic planning committee.
+In addition to the President, Kathleen Montgomery, Carol Proven, Cynthia Chambliss, Cathy Ring and Connie Gilman volunteered to serve on the strategic planning committee.
 A meeting was set for Jan.
-21.
+28.

 Janet Gorn pointed out that the State League has a new membership handbook and other materials that could be of use in engaging our members and expanding our membership.